CanDIG/katsu/README.md

 5. Resources service handles metadata about ontologies used for data annotation.
     * Data model: derived from Phenopackets Resource profile

-6. CHORD service  handles metadata about dataset, has relation to phenopackets (one dataset can have many phenopackets)
+6. KATSU service  handles metadata about dataset, has relation to phenopackets (one dataset can have many phenopackets)
     * Data model: [DATS](https://github.com/datatagsuite)  + [GA4GH DUO](https://github.com/EBISPOT/DUO)

 7. Rest api service handles all generic functionality shared among other services